Follow this guide to learn about financial planning and how to build the most effective marketing budget.

 • Inspect balance sheets for discrepancies.

-• Account for any unusual circumstances that may arise (such as the pandemic).
+• Account for any unusual circumstances that may arise.

 Monitoring your budget throughout the year is the key to financial success, along with setting aside enough funds for marketing.

 The average small business using Google Ads spends between $5,000 and $12,000 per month on Google paid search campaigns.
-That’s $60,000 to $150,000 of marketing expenses spent solely on ad-clicks per year.
+That’s $60,000 to $150,000 of marketing expenses per year spent solely on ad clicks.
 Thankfully, Google created a grant to help nonprofits budget for marketing.

-Google Ad Grants provide eligible nonprofits with a $10,000 monthly stipend to spend on paid search ads.
-While regular Google Ad accounts have to pay per ad-click, Google Grant participants can display their advertisements for free.
-These ads enable your nonprofit to appear on Google when it matters— when someone searches for topics related to your mission.
+Google Ad Grants provide eligible nonprofits a $10,000 monthly stipend to spend on paid search ads, helping supplement their marketing budgets.
+While regular Google Ad accounts have to pay per ad click, Google Grant participants can display their advertisements for free.
+These ads enable your nonprofit to appear on Google when someone searches for topics related to your mission.

-Getting Attention is a fully certified agency ready to guide your organization through the Google Ad Grant process.
-Our services include Google Grant application, Google Grant hygiene, Google Grant reactivation, keyword research, and Google Grant Management.
+Our services include Google Grant application, Google Grant hygiene, Google Grant reactivation, keyword research, and Google Grant management.
 Maintaining your data and keeping it clean can be a pain point for many nonprofits.
 We’re here to champion your nonprofit digital campaigns.